Please note that Tapas no longer supports Internet Explorer.

 After a moment of interpretation, Li Wei laughed, and Zhen Xue swore it was the softest, most serotonin inducing sound he’d ever heard.
 “Sometimes,” Li Wei admitted with a sort of sad, honest smile.
 “But I think it’s a wonderful job,” he went on, looking more prideful about it.
 “To give people knowledge is a rare blessing.”

 Every nerve in his body froze to solid ice, images of his family’s death rushing through his mind, ultimately shattering whatever elation he felt.
-He squinted through the snow that came down harder, as though purposely concealing most of the silver-haired man’s feature.
+He squinted through the snow that came down harder, as though purposely concealing most of the silver-haired man’s features.
 There was an aura of mystery surrounding this person, accentuated by his pale features and subtle smile.

-His heart lept into his throat.
+His heart leaped into his throat.

-There was no way that wasn’t the same spirit he’d been hunting down.
-For a moment, Zhen Xue played with the idea he was mistaken, but not after seeing that smile.
+There was no way that wasn’t the same ghost he’d been hunting down.
+For a moment, Zhen Xue played with the idea that he was mistaken, but not after seeing that smile.
 Not after he caught the way his lips tilted upwards, like there was some sick satisfaction in what he’d done.
 The sight made his stomach twist, picturing all over again how his family died, buried beneath the rubble while he himself lived on unscathed.

 The sick bastard took a step backwards, enticing him to follow.